thoimetwa/qps-infra/docs/guide.md

  Steps:

-1.Go to qaprosoft/carina-demo and start nightly_regression job
+1. Go to qaprosoft/carina-demo and start nightly_regression job

-* Expected Result:Nightly_regression job is opened
+Expected Result: Nightly_regression job is opened

-2.Click Build with Parameters and run Build
+2. Click Build with Parameters and run Build

-* Expected Result:Pipeline Nightly_regression is started
+Expected Result: Pipeline Nightly_regression is started

-3.Open Jenkins and verify that web tests are running in web node
+3. Open Jenkins and verify that web tests are running in web node

-4.Go to qaprosoft/carina-demo and verify that API-Demo-Test, API-DataProvider, SOAP-Demo,Tags-Demo-Test,API-CustomParams, Web-Demo-Single-Driver are completed and Passed.
+4. Go to qaprosoft/carina-demo and verify that API-Demo-Test, API-DataProvider, SOAP-Demo,Tags-Demo-Test,API-CustomParams, Web-Demo-Single-Driver are completed and Passed.
 Web-Demo-Test is completed and failed.

-### 11:Run full_regression job(need to stop mobile jobs to complete this task)
+### 11: Run full_regression job(need to stop mobile jobs to complete this task)
  Preconditions:

 Jenkins is started